310mc/https-310mc.github.io-tl/source/_posts/climax/blessings_and_repayment.md

 {% endbubble %}

 {% bubble Chiaki sigh2 %}
 What is it?
-I’ve got a bad feeling about this… You sometimes have a mischievous look on your face, Tenshouin…
+I’ve got a bad feeling about this… You sometimes have a mischievous look on your face, Tenshouin.
 {% endbubble %}

 {% bubble Eichi frown %}